Members of the College Board

 Alastair joined the Board in May 2014 and is Chair of the Quality and Standards Committee and a member of the Search and Governance Committee.

-Charlie joined the Board in October 2016 and is a member of the Quality and Standards Committee.
+Liz joined the Board in July 2019 as a staff governor and is a member of the Finance and General Purposes Committee and the Higher Education Committee.